 High intensity focal ultrasound (HIFU)

+In addition to the established forms of therapy used in our centre with reliable long-term results from international studies, other clinics also use treatments whose efficacy is not yet sufficiently proven or whose long-term side effects are unknown.
 According to the guidelines, treatment with high-intensity focused ultrasound (HIFU) is considered experimental therapy and should therefore only be used in studies.
 This was again confirmed by leading experts at the annual conference of the German Society of Urology (DGU) in 2018.

 High-intensity focused ultrasound, HIFU for short, is a procedure for the treatment of localized prostate cancer.
 In this process, bundled ultrasound waves hit the prostate with high energy and destroy the tumor tissue through the strong effect of heat.
 Although the HIFU procedure is intensively promoted, the effectiveness of the therapy has not yet been sufficiently researched and proven in studies.
 Compared to established methods, significantly fewer prostate cancer patients have been treated with HIFU worldwide.
 In addition, there is insufficient knowledge about side effects that can only occur years after completion of treatment.